CIAB/Public Works Commission

-The Public Works Commission conducts an annual review and performance audit of the Sewer Service Fund.
+- Conducts an annual review and performance audit of the Sewer Service Fund.
 It recommends to the City Council on an annual basis any fees, rates and/or charges proposed to be modified or added to the sewer service user charge.

-The Public Works Commission conducts public meetings as necessary to consider the removal of a marked crosswalk or crosswalks on public streets.
+- Conducts public meetings as necessary to consider the removal of a marked crosswalk or crosswalks on public streets.

-The Public Works Commission has the power and is required to consider application of a fee adjustment of the Fair Share Traffic Impact Fee if the development project does not have a discretionary development permit.
+- Consider application of a fee adjustment of the Fair Share Traffic Impact Fee if the development project does not have a discretionary development permit.